 period of 12 business days applies), or money order.

-the record check plus $5.25 for the on-line service fee and GST.
+Note: this includes the regular cost of the Criminal Record Search plus $5.25 for the on-line service fee and GST.

 IMPORTANT: The $5.25 on-line service fee and GST is non-refundable.
 For more

 information about our services fees, visit the Fee Schedule section within the Winnipeg Police Service

 Notice of Mandatory Identification Requirements

 Two pieces of identification are mandatory, and must be provided at pick

 up, in order to have a background check.
 Click here to view suitable forms of identification

 Do you need a Criminal Background Check (CBC) for employment or volunteer

 CBCs are often requested by individuals who wish to work or volunteer for an organization